l7mp/stunner/README.md

 STUNner comes with prefab deployment manifests to fire up a fully functional STUNner-based WebRTC media gateway in minutes.
-Note that the default deployment does not contain an application server and a media server.
-STUNner in itself is not a WebRTC backend, it is just an *enabler* for you to deploy your *own* WebRTC infrastructure into Kubernetes and make sure your media servers are still reachable for WebRTC clients, despite running with a private IP address inside a Kubernetes pod.
+Note that the default deployment does not contain an application server and a media server: STUNner in itself is not a WebRTC backend, it is just an *enabler* for you to deploy your *own* WebRTC infrastructure into Kubernetes and make sure your media servers are still reachable for WebRTC clients, despite running with a private IP address inside a Kubernetes pod.